nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 Chinese is hard because it's a different paradigm, a completely different mindset than the one you are used to if you grew up only speaking a European language.
 It's not a matter of learning verb conjugations and vocabulary (once you learn Spanish, for example, you can learn French or Italian incredibly quickly just by substituting the verb conjugations and vocabulary - all the patterns and structures are the same).
 Chinese, I'd argue, is one of the hardest languages in the world.
 Even native Chinese speakers take around 10 years to become completely fluent when they are kids, and it only became common for the average Chinese person to read Chinese within the last 100 years or so.
 It's no surprise it's so complicated, as it's one of the [oldest living languages on the planet](https://en.wikipedia.org/wiki/Oracle_bone).
 Over all those years, it's evolved and grown to be nuanced and layered in ways that English is not.
 <br/>

 But don't let the complexity turn you off.
 It becomes much easier once you dive into it.
 As long as you go into it *knowing* it will be very different, you won't be surprised.
 Consider it an opportunity to break down your conceptions of the world and reform them in a new way.
 No, of course, you won't forget your native language, but you might find that what you know, or knew about the world is largely influenced by the words you use and the concepts they convey.
 And so by learning a new language, especially one so different, you'll be able to open your eyes to a new way of looking at the world.
 It may sound a little scary, but trust me, it's a lot of fun, and it'll be worth it when you can communicate with people from a different part of the world and understand them at a deeper level than that of just a tourist or a spectator.
-I'd also suspect that it may make people more tolerant and sympathetic to one another when they can speak each others' language.
+I'd also suspect that it may make people more tolerant and sympathetic to one another when they can speak each other's language.
 <br/>